Job Details

 • Involve young people in such initiatives ensuring real participation and developing feelings of ownership.

-• Attend regular staff and supervision meetings outside normal work session.
+• Attend regular staff and supervision meetings outside normal work sessions.

 • Take part in relevant youth work training.